-While most of the major racing in NSW takes place at Royal Randwick, Rosehill, which is only about 17km west of Sydney’s CBD, holds a number of major races each year including the $3.5 million Golden Slipper – Australia’s premier race for 2-year-olds.
+While much major racing in NSW takes place at Royal Randwick, Rosehill Racecourse, which is about 17km west of Sydney’s CBD, holds a number of major races each year – most notably Australia’s premier race for two-year-olds, the Golden Slipper.

-The Rosehill track is also quite unique in Australian racing, featuring an almost square shaped track with a long straight.
+The Rosehill Racecourse track is quite unique in Australian racing, featuring an almost square-shaped track with a long straight.
 It’s also known as one of the fairest tracks, however there are a number of specialists that enjoy success at the track.

-NSW Winners analyst Mark Rhoden loves to bet into racing at Rosehill all year round as it’s one the the fairest tracks that provides plenty of opportunities for the punters.
+NSW Winners analyst Mark Rhoden loves to bet into racing at Rosehill all year round as it’s one of the fairest tracks that provides plenty of opportunities for the punters.

-We asked him a few questions about the best way for punters to get an edge at Rosehill.
+We asked him a few questions about the best way for punters to get an edge at Rosehill Racecourse.

 Are there any nuances to Rosehill that you notice in your analysis?